-That cover the forest floor.
+That covers the forest floor.
 The owner will develop the skills of a cat and be able to “fade into shadow” as the cat does, and know when to wait and when to hunt for prey.
-It is interesting to contrast the importance of these skills to the cat verses the value they would hold in a normal human life.
+It is interesting to contrast the importance of these skills to the cat versus the value they would hold in normal human life.

 For now, since it is impossible for this “walk” and lesson to take place, the cat will deliver the food to his owner.
 He will “lay” prey on the “mat.”
 He will present a different kind of gift to his owner.

-At this point in the poem, while considering the lines that have proceeded those in stanza three, it becomes hard not to draw a male/female comparison through this piece.
+At this point in ‘The cat’s song‘, while considering the lines that have proceeded those in stanza three, it becomes hard not to draw a male/female comparison through this piece.
 It is quite easy to imagine these words, with slight variations, being spoken to a woman by a man.

 The cat speaker expands on why he thinks he is greater than his owner.
 He knows that he can jump higher, run faster, and complete tasks that no human is capable of.
 These simple physical differences are what, in the cat’s mind, separate him from his less skillful owner.